Expat Exchange

 When we asked people what advice they would give someone preparing to move to Kuala Lumpur, they said:

 "Most expats here tend to live in either Bukit Damansara, or if able to afford it - Kenny Hills.
 These are dominated by larger houses, usually with pools and nice gardens.
 You will need to consider proximity to the office/schools etc, since traffic here can be diabolical, especially in the rainy season.
 It is often better to ask among existing expats for house availability.
-This can be a lot cheaper than using an agent," explained one expat living in Kuala Lumpur, Malaysia.
+This can be a lot cheaper than using an agent," commented one expat who made the move to Kuala Lumpur.

 How do I find a place to live in Kuala Lumpur?